ThriceGood/HaikuBlog/README.md

 A blog for Haikus.

-Created using: Rails MySQL GraphQL Redis ActionCable ReactJS.
+Created using: Rails, MySQL, GraphQL, Redis, ActionCable and ReactJS.

 ## Setup